“We

 an article written by YUSUF OLAOLU on Legal Professions and Climate

-Change in Nigeria;
+Change in Nigeria; he stated

 that: